 This whole change is one that can bring with it a considerable amount of unintended stress with some people that we have met underestimating the amount that is required to live on the road or finding that getting a job when needed wasn’t as easy as they thought that it might be.
 So ask yourself, have we properly thought this through.
 Have you done your research thoroughly and how will I cope if …….

 Whatever you decide to do the social aspects of motorhoming are all that you might want them to be and getting away from your house for an extended time on the road will allow you to make new friends and share stories about places that will become must visit or must avoid!

 The social aspect of motorhoming is quite unlike living in a house in a major city where it’s unusual to actually know your neighbours, when you are motorhoming you will find that in a lot of cases your neighbour will introduce themselves to you and if they don’t then you probably will to them.

-Living on the road is not quite a permanent holiday but if you go in well prepared and having thought these things through clearly and had an honest and open discussion with your partner (if you have one) then I am sure you will find it a life style that suits you just need to make the decision about your house.
+Living on the road is not quite a permanent holiday.
+Still, if you go in well prepared and have thought these things through clearly and had an honest and open discussion with your partner (if you have one), then I am sure you will find it a lifestyle that suits you just need to make the decision about your house.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.

 To view the Ratings, we have done for other camps click here